pyOpenSci/handbook/organization/external-communication.md

 * Promotion of pyOpenSci accepted scientific Python packages
 * Celebration and recognition of pyOpenSci community members
 * Discussion of modern topics, tools, and resources that are of use to the broader open science and scientific Python community
-* Share pyOpenSci news and updates related
+* Share pyOpenSci news and updates
+* Promote pyOpenSci events
 * Build domain authority around Python, open science and open source through search engine optimization (SEO)

 ### How to add a new blog post

-There are two groups of people who submit blog posts to the pyOpenSci blog: pyOpenSci staff, and package authors/maintainers of [pyOpenSci packages](https://www.pyopensci.org/python-packages.html).
-If you are not in one of these two groups, but would like to submit a blog post to pyOpenSci, please reach out to us at [media@pyopensci.org](mailto:media@pyopensci.org) to discuss your post prior to writing it and submitting a PR.
+Currently, there are several groups of people who submit blog posts to the pyOpenSci blog: pyOpenSci staff, package authors/maintainers of [pyOpenSci packages](https://www.pyopensci.org/python-packages.html) and pyOpenSci community members and friends who have participated in a pyOpenSci event.
+If you are interested in submitting a blog post to pyOpenSci, please reach out to us at [media@pyopensci.org](mailto:media@pyopensci.org) to discuss your post prior to writing it and submitting a PR.

 **How to submit a blog post to pyOpenSci**